 1173/1814 McMANUS, John Arthur, date of birth 4th January 1914, Grove House, Mold Road, Connah’s Quay, Father – Foreman, date of entry – 12th September 1927, Connah’ Quay Cl., date of leaving – 24th July 1929 – Clerk.

-As an addendum to the fact that John Arthur was living with the family in Connah’s Quay, – head of the Williams family was Jane Williams, a Widow, presumably, her daughter Laura, born 29th June 1918 (the Register doesn’t give relationships) and a John Williams born 29th May 1933, at school. – Laura went on to marry William Parry, who is also named on the WW2 War Memorial, as he also sadly died.
-(Please click on the link to read his story.)
+As an addendum to the fact that John Arthur was living with the family in Connah’s Quay, – head of the Williams family was Jane Williams, a Widow, presumably, her daughter Laura, born 29th of June 1918 (the Register doesn’t give relationships) and a John Williams born 29th of May 1933, at school. – Laura went on to marry William Parry, who is also named on the WW2 War Memorial, as he also sadly died.
+Also both John Arthur and William entered Hawarden Grammar School on the same day, 12th of September 1927.
+(Please click on the link to read William’s story.)

 I do not know when John Arthur either enlisted or was conscripted into the Royal Air Force, any help would be appreciated.